discdiver/pachy-vid/example.md

 */pfs/images_pipeline* and */pfs/out* are local directories that Pachyderm creates for you.
 All the input data for a pipeline will be found in */pfs/input_repo_name*, where *input_repo_name* is specified in your Pachyderm .json specification file.

 Your code should always write out to */pfs/out* or a subdirectory you create inside */pfs/out*.
-Pachyderm will automatically gather everything written to /pfs/out and version it as the pipeline's output commit.
+Pachyderm will automatically gather everything written to */pfs/out* and version it in the pipeline's output commit.

 ## Step 3: Put data into Pachyderm